hpl002/Masters_Public/readme.md

 ##### Merging perspectives <!-- omit in toc -->
 The aforementioned perspectives are merged into one single model to help get a better and more holistic view of the detailing process.
 The merging is easy as long as the discovered perspectives have no conflicting information.
 We can imagine a layering of perspectives which then ultimately result in a single model.
 While this model has detail, it is not executable.
 The holisitc model is transformed into a executable Coloured petri net via the method described in [Discovering colored Petri nets from event logs](./resources/literature/Rozinat2008_Article_DiscoveringColoredPetriNetsFro.pdf).
+> TODO: see section 5.0, 5.1 from apper

+##### Creating a executable simulation model <!-- omit in toc -->
+> TODO: see section 5.3 from paper
+> The simulation log is created by adding "monitors" to the execution engine.
+See section 5.2

 ##### Process Mining and Simulation: A Match Made in Heaven!
 > [Process Mining and Simulation: A Match Made in Heaven!](./resources/literature/p1002(1).pdf)